All For Swing Bed Recovery Close to Home

 If you or a loved one is ready to be discharged from the hospital but not quite well enough to return home, a transitional stay at your hometown hospital may be just what you need to help rebuild strength, function, and confidence.

-A patient can transition to swing bed care if they have been in the hospital for at least three consecutive days and continue to have a qualifying skilled-level need.
+A patient can transition to swing bed care if they have a qualifying acute-level hospital stay and would continue to benefit from daily skilled nursing care or rehab.
 For patients who’ve been in a hospital miles away, a swing bed transfer close to home—near friends and family—can provide added convenience and even help speed the healing process.

 Our swing bed program serves patients who are: